vektorious/cm-curriculum/_articles/OHM-outro/open-pathways.md

 {:toc}

 ### Content
-- Thinking of your project in the mid and long term
+- Thinking of your project in the mid and long term and how it relates to your roadmap
   - The tech - Future modifications or new branches or forks or whatever
   - The community - Is engaging super important now?
   - Funding needs?